AnthonyLonsMax/compose/README.md

 Every project with relational data eventually faces the same problem: you query parents, you need the children, and suddenly you're writing nested for-loops or N+1 queries.

-ORMs solve this with eager loading (`INCLUDE`, `Load()`, `with()`) — they query each level with `WHERE IN`, then reconstruct the graph in memory.
-But if you don't use an ORM (sqlx, sqlc, pgx, database/sql), you end up writing the same grouping-and-merging code by hand every time.
+ORMs solve this with eager loading (`INCLUDE`, `Load()`, `with()`) — they query each level with `WHERE IN`, then reconstruct a graph of entities in memory.
+This approach treats the result as a **graph of composed entities** rather than flat rows, and crucially it allows **complex logic at each level**: different `WHERE` filters, pagination, sorting, or business rules per nesting level — something a single JOIN can never do.

-This library extracts that exact pattern into four generic functions.
-Nothing more, nothing less.
+`compose` extracts that exact pattern from the ORM world into four generic functions.
+You keep writing your own SQL, but you get the same graph-composition power that Laravel, Hibernate, or Entity Framework provide internally.

 ## When to Use Compose